 One of the most common grades for making components that will hold well when exposed to salt water but not submerged in it.
 It is an austenitic alloy that includes chromium and nickel and is lower in carbon than the standard 304 grade of stainless.
 Often used in water theme parks with salt water tanks and pools.

-Also commonly used for marine environments, similarly to 304L with its lower carbon, austenitic alloy containing chromium and nickel.
-The addition of molybdenum provides an increased level of corrosion resistance than 304L, and proves particularly useful in environments where salt water meets fresh water.
+Also commonly used for marine environments, similarly to 304L with its lower carbon, an austenitic alloy containing chromium and nickel.
+Adding molybdenum provides an increased level of corrosion resistance than 304L and proves particularly useful in environments where salt water meets fresh water.

-Duplex stainless steel is a combination of ferritic and austenitic steels, resistant to pitting, stress corrosion cracking, and crevice attack.
-2507 duplex stainless steel is one of a group of super duplex grades often used in the construction of off shore oil rigs and found in marine cranes for hauling boats in and out of salt water.
+Duplex stainless steel combines ferritic and austenitic steels, resistant to pitting, stress corrosion cracking, and crevice attack.
+2507 duplex stainless steel is a group of super duplex grades often used in the construction of offshore oil rigs and found in marine cranes for hauling boats in and out of salt water.

-Although stainless steel has its drawbacks in a marine environment, it is still the most preferred material in the industry and one that offers the greatest corrosion resistance underwater.
+Although stainless steel has its drawbacks in a marine environment, it is still the most preferred material in the industry and offers the greatest underwater corrosion resistance.